ClickHouse/examples/cdc/postgresql/README.md

 - Logical decoding replication slots are supported on only primary servers.
 When there is a cluster of PostgreSQL servers, the connector can run on only the active primary server.
 It cannot run on hot or warm standby replicas.
 If the primary server fails or is demoted, the connector stops.
 After the primary server has recovered, you can restart the connector.
 If a different PostgreSQL server has been promoted to primary, adjust the connector configuration before restarting the connector.
 - single task
 - per table level

 ### Important note regards deletes

-Our previous example sets the setting `X` to `Never` when creating the `uk_price_paid` table in ClickHouse.
+Our previous example used the default value of `Never` for the setting `clean_deleted_rows`, when creating the `uk_price_paid` table in ClickHouse.
 This means deleted rows will never be deleted.
-The setting `XX` with value `Always` is required for the `ReplacingMergeTree` to delete rows on merges.
+The setting `clean_deleted_rows` with value `Always` is required for the `ReplacingMergeTree` to delete rows on merges.
 As of `22.4` this feature has a bug where rows are not removed.
 We therefore recommend using the value `Never` as shown - this will cause delete rows to accumulate but may be acceptable if low volumes.
+To forcibly remove deleted rows, users can periodically scheduled an `OPTIMIZE FINAL CLEANUP` operation on the table i.e.

+This should be done with caution (ideally during idle periods), since it can cause significant IO on large tables.

-We are actively addressing this issue.
+**We are actively addressing [this issue](https://github.com/ClickHouse/ClickHouse/issues/50346).**

 ## TODO